What is Verification?

 - Use the IRS Data Retrieval Tool on www.fafsa.gov.
-This is the best way to provide PLU with 2016 tax return information.
-This allows your completed tax information to be populated into your FAFSA.
-This can be done three weeks after your tax return is filed with the IRS, if done electronically, eleven weeks if a paper return was mailed to the IRS.
-You cannot use the IRS Data Retrieval tool if you cannot answer “no” to all of the questions presented.
-You must request a Tax Return Transcript if the IRS Data Retrieval tool is not an option for you.
+This is the best way to provide PLU with 2017 tax return information.
+This allows your completed tax information to be transfered directly from your 1040 onto your FAFSA.
+You cannot use the IRS Data Retrieval tool if you are married and your filing status was “married, filing separately”.
+If the DRT is not an option,

 - Your need based aid will not disburse until verification is completed and will be canceled if it is not completed when more than 60% of the term has elapsed.
 Your award may be reinstated if verification is completed after the deadline, pending any changes necessitated via the verification process.